bixb922/crank-organ/doc-software/README.md

 There are templates for the pin definition for several usual crank organ scales.
 For a 20 note Carl Frei scale, the preconfigured settings should normally do.

 Any Pin and MIDI configuration change needs a reboot of the microcontroller after saving changes to become effective.

+THis page is long and wide and is best used on device with a large screen.

 ## Select scale